BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-the-editor.md

 ---
 #Setting up the editor

 In theory, you can edit quests with any editor.
-However, using the feature-packed but lightweight Visual Studio Code is highly recommended!
+However, using the feature-packed Visual Studio Code is highly recommended!
 We even made our own **^^Visual Studio Code BetonQuest addon^^** that enables some neat productivity advantages over any other editor.